osrf/gazebo_tutorials/haptix_optitrack/tutorial.md

 Hold the tracker as still as possible and click on "Create from Selection".
 Rename the rigid body "HeadTracker".

-**Important: make sure the rigid body names are correct, otherwise Gazebo will not associate the motion tracking targets to the corresponding object in simulation!**
+**Important: make sure the rigid body names are correct, otherwise Gazebo-classic will not associate the motion tracking targets to the corresponding object in simulation!**

 You should be able to move around the arm and head trackers and watch the positions change in the 3D view in Motive!